NALHFA 2026 Speakers

 Mark is a Senior Policy Director and advocates for federal policies that support LISC’s national priorities, including affordable housing, rural development, community development financial institutions, and sustainable development.
 Before LISC, Mark worked as the Policy Director of the U.S. Department of Housing and Urban Development’s Office of Multifamily Housing Programs and also worked for over seven years at the Community Development Financial Institutions Fund at the U.S. Department of the Treasury.
 Mark managed affordable housing and community development programs at the District of Columbia’s Department of Housing and Community Development and held multiple positions at the Housing Assistance Council, a national rural affordable housing organization.
 Mark earned his B.A. from the University of Florida and master’s degree from the University of Michigan.

-Tirnu Lin
+TiNRu Lin

 Senior Vice President, Capital Markets